To minorities worried about religious symbols law, Quebec premier says he 'could have gone further' | CBC News

 "We took a measure that was moderate.
 We could have gone further," he replied.

-Legault compared his law to the so-called charter of values — a failed proposal by Pauline Marois's Parti Québécois government that would have prevented the wearing of "ostentatious" religious symbols by anyone in the health-care sector, as well as university employees.
+Legault pointed out that his law, which is limited to civil servants in positions of authority, didn't go as far as the so-called charter of values — a failed proposal by Pauline Marois's Parti Québécois government that would have prevented the wearing of "ostentatious" religious symbols by anyone in the health-care sector, as well as university employees.

-"We could have asked if a doctor is in a position of authority in relation to his patient," he said when, for the second time in the interview, Legault was asked to address the concerns of minorities and other critics of the law.
+"We could have asked if a doctor is in a position of authority in relation to his patient," Legault said when asked again to address the concerns of minorities and other critics of the law.

-Earlier in the interview, which took place in the premier's off-island riding of L'Assomption, Legault acknowledged that his government had to pay attention to the opposition sparked by the new measures.
+Earlier in the interview, which took place in the premier's riding of L'Assomption, a suburb of Montreal, Legault acknowledged that his government had to pay attention to the opposition sparked by the new measures.

 "But you can't forget the majority either," he said.
 "The majority was asking for secularism, and they were ignored.
 Now they feel listened to."